sandy-sp/art-of-data-analysis/projects/weather_viz/README.md

 # Weather Data Visualization Project

-This project fetches weather forecast data from the Open-Meteo API and generates various visualizations, including temperature, wind speed, precipitation, wind direction, daily temperature range, "feels like" temperature, and a combined temperature and humidity plot.
+This project fetches weather forecast data from the Open-Meteo API and generates various visualizations, including temperature, wind speed, precipitation, wind direction, daily temperature range, "feels like" temperature, and combined plots for temperature & humidity and wind speed & direction.

 ## Table of Contents